Upper St. Clair High School: IB removal controversy

 An academic controversy during the 2005–2006 school year was the elimination of the International Baccalaureate (IB) program.
 Members of the new school board elected in 2005 criticized the program as being too costly, a needless duplication of Advanced Placement, and a proponent of "socialist" values.
 In February 2006 the new school board voted 5–4 to phase out the IB program over two years, allowing only current 11th and 12th grade students to complete requirements.
 In March 2006, the ACLU filed a lawsuit and an out-of-court settlement was reached in May 2006 with two main stipulations.
 First, the program was reinstated for a minimum of two years.
 Second, a nine-month study to determine the value of the IB program was conducted as part of the settlement agreement.
 The study resulted in a recommendation to retain the IB curriculum.

 Athletics

 Upper St. Clair High School competes in the PIAA's District 7, commonly referred to as the WPIAL.
 Sports at St. Clair affiliated with WPIAL include baseball, basketball, cross country, field hockey, football, golf, lacrosse, rifle, soccer, softball, swimming, tennis, track, volleyball, and wrestling, as well as non-WPIAL cheerleading, crew, fencing, and ice hockey.
 Club teams are usually called the Upper St. Clair Panthers, with the mascot being a black panther.
 These teams are supported on the campus of the high school Athletic facilities at consisting of two gyms, two indoor swimming pools, and a football stadium surrounding by a track.

-The 1989 football team won the WPIAL Quad A Championship and the PA Quad A State Championship, finished with a 15–0 record and No. 4 final ranking in the USA Today Super 25 national rankings.
-The 2006 football team won the PA Quad A State Championship, finishing with an undefeated 16–0 record, and were ranked in the top-ten nationally, in several polls.
-The school's football coach for 39 seasons, Jim Render, is the winningest football coach in WPIAL history; he was succeeded by Mike Junko in 2018.

-The high school's girls' soccer team has won a single championship in 2015, scoring two goals against Central Bucks High School East.
-In boys' soccer, Upper St. Clair has won three PIAA championships.
-Its first two were back to back championships in 2004 and 2005; its most recent win was in 2022.

-The school has had a long history in tennis, being a dominant team throughout the 1990s, though entering an 18-year WPIAL championship on the girls' team from 2003 to 2021 and an ongoing boys' championship drought since 2008.
-The girls' teams broke their drought in 2021, defeating Greater Latrobe Senior High School in a rematch of the 2020 championships.
+The high school has a rivalry with Mt.
+Lebanon High School, a neighboring high school around 3 miles (5 km) north of Upper St. Clair.
+Both schools represent strong athletic and academic programs.
+It is often considered one of western Pennsylvania's most storied rivalries.